Our2020View/Our2020View.github.io/20ampcircuit.md

 <img src="/assets/web20Amp4.jpg"/>

-From the base of the sink cabinet, the cable runs up the side wall to the receptacle mounted up high on the wall.
+From the base of the sink cabinet, the cable runs up the side wall to the receptacle mounted up high on the cabinet side.
 I wanted to get the receptacle out of the way of any items that would be stored under the sink.

 <img src="/assets/web20Amp13.jpg"/>

 <img src="/assets/web20Amp14.jpg"/>

 This photo shows were I mounted the receptacle: I chose this location to allow the heater's cord to be out of the way, and also because I wanted to be able to use this plug for the lithium battery heater that also needs 120 volts.
-But, I didn't want to have the lithium battery heater to only be available when parked in a campground, so I wired the bottom plug on this recepatacle to the View's 120 volt system.
-The top plug is the "glorified extension chord" available only when parked, and the bottom plug is part of the coach power system that can be used while driving using the inverter.
+But, I didn't want to have the lithium battery heater only available when parked in a campground, so I wired the bottom plug on this recepatacle to the View's 120 volt system.
+The top plug is the "glorified extension chord" available only when parked, and the bottom plug is part of the coach power system that can be used while driving using the inverter or when plugged into shore power.
 More on this "bonus" circuit a bit later.

 <img src="/assets/web20Amp17.jpg"/>

 For the wiring running aft towards the electrical bay, again starting from the Truma heater bay, I simply laid the cable in the under-bed equipment trough and turned the corner to the square cutout in the floor below the shower.
 From here, you have made it to the electrical bay.
-(The visualize this, have a look at the "Cold Weather Capability" description found on the mods page.)
+(To visualize this area, have a look at the "Cold Weather Capability" description found on the mods page.)
 I covered up the yellow 12/2 20 amp cable with some wire loom to complete this portion of the run.

 <img src="/assets/web20Amp25.jpg"/>